 How To Craft A Diplomat Cocktail

-We like to use a Japanese jigger but any jigger will suffice.
-You could also use a small angled measuring cup if you don’t have a jigger.
+The first step in this recipe is to measure the dry vermouth, sweet vermouth and maraschino liqueur.
+We use a Japanese jigger but any jigger will suffice.
+You can use a small angled measuring cup if you don’t have a jigger.

 Pour the three liquids into a mixing glass or other vessel.
 We typically use the bottom of our Boston Shaker since it’s airtight and easy to use.